okitouni/okitouni.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Deep Learning
+- Science of Deep Learning
-- Particle Physics
+- (Mechanistic) Interpretability
+- Reasoning in Foundation Models
 # - Data Science

 # Education to show in About widget